amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.txt

 ## Save Files

-**IMPORTANT:** For games with save functionality you need to quit the game using the `DEL` key for the save data to be written to "disk", and thus the SD card.
-You will lose your save games if you don't exit the game after saving!
+**IMPORTANT:** For games with save functionality you **MUST** quit the game using the `DEL` key for the save data to be written to "disk", and thus the SD card.
+You will lose your save games if you don't exit the game after saving in-game!

-In the `[Options]` menu you can choose between a few alternative quit key options, which, if set, will override the preconfigured key.
+In the `[Options]` menu of the launcher you can choose between a few alternative quit key options, which, if set, will override the preconfigured key.
 The active quit key is displayed on the splash screen shown when a game is loading.

 ## Video Modes